Akash2Creative/2creative-lwc-master/README.md

 - **Centralized error handling** for both client-side and server-side errors.
 - Paginated, searchable data tables.
 - **Reusable utility services** for API calls and error logging.
-- Compliance with **CloudKaptan best practices** for LWC and Apex development.
+- Compliance with **2Creative best practices** for LWC and Apex development.

 ---